SoftwareAG/webmethods-api-gateway/docs/articles/architecture/Securing-Elasticsearch-for-API-Gateway-10.11/README.md

 This tutorial covers the below steps in detail for each of the plugins **Search Guard** and **ReadonlyREST**.

-- Installation and initialization of the plugin
+- Installation and initialization of the plugin.
-- Protect InternalDataStore with SSL and Basic Authorization
+- Protect InternalDataStore with SSL and Basic Authorization.
-- Changing Kibana configurations to securely connect to Elasticsearch
+- Changing Kibana configurations to securely connect to Elasticsearch.
-- Configuring API Gateway to securely connect to Elasticsearch
+- Configuring API Gateway to securely connect to Elasticsearch.
-- Configuring the plugins with user generated certificates
+- Configuring the plugins with user generated certificates.
 # **Required knowledge**
 The reader has to have,

-- a basic understanding of API Gateway and its communication with InternalDataStore for storing data
+- a basic understanding of API Gateway and its communication with InternalDataStore for storing data.
-- a basic understanding of Kibana and its communication with InternalDataStore for rendering the dashboards in API Gateway
+- a basic understanding of Kibana and its communication with InternalDataStore for rendering the dashboards in API Gateway.
 # **Why?**
-This document is intended for customers who want to protect their InternalDataStore , a wrapper over Elasticsearch, with Authentication and SSL using the external plugins that are compatible for the Elasticsearch version 7.13.0 on  APIGateway  version 10.11
+This document is intended for customers who want to protect their InternalDataStore , a wrapper over Elasticsearch, with Authentication and SSL using the external plugins that are compatible for the Elasticsearch version 7.13.0 on  APIGateway  version 10.11.
 # **Prerequisite steps**
 Complete the below prerequisites steps before get into the details of securing ***InternalDataStore*** of API Gateway using  ***Search Guard*** or ***ReadonlyREST*** plugin.

-- Install API Gateway advanced edition of version 10.11
+- Install API Gateway advanced edition of version 10.11.
 # **Securing InternalDataStore Using *ReadonlyREST***
 The below sections describe the details of securing InternalDataStore using ***ReadonlyREST*** plugin by installing the plugin and adding the necessary configurations in InternalDataStore, Kibana and API Gateway.
 ## **Step 1: Download ReadonlyREST plugin compatible with Elasticsearch 7.13.0**
 This section explains how to download the ReadonlyREST plugin of the Elasticsearch 7.13.0 version used by the InternalDataStore.

-You can download the ReadonlyREST plugin compatible for Elasticsearch 7.13.0 from [https://readonlyrest.com/download](https://readonlyrest.com/download/)
+You can download the ReadonlyREST plugin compatible for Elasticsearch 7.13.0 from [https://readonlyrest.com/download](https://readonlyrest.com/download/) .

 ![](attachments/image1.png)